Holiday Stress and IBS: How to Avoid Flare-Ups

 - Sleep well.
 Recovery is vital for a healthy body, and that goes for IBS symptoms too.
 The better you rest your body and mind, the better your systems will function, so improve your sleep hygiene and get on a regular bedtime routine.

 - Relax frequently.
 A long, warm bath is a great way to soak your troubles away, but you should also learn how to take short, effective breaks from your hectic surroundings.
 Progressive muscle relaxation, visualization, or simple deep breathing can relax your muscles and center your mind.
-If you can’t seem to gain control over your bouts of anxiety, consider taking an anti-anxiety medication before particularly stressful situations.
+If you cannot seem to gain control over your bouts of anxiety, consider taking an anti-anxiety medication before particularly stressful situations.

 When you change up your routine to compensate for your IBS, you have the opportunity to begin healthier holiday habits.
 Get more organized by making lists (and referring to them), take some pressure off yourself by reducing your obligations (at least a few of them are self-imposed) and make more time for self-care.
-Instead of constantly battling your condition, learn how to live with it and soon you’ll gain better confidence and control over your symptoms.
+Instead of constantly battling your condition, learn how to live with it and soon you will gain better confidence and control over your symptoms.